 His comments inspired this response from us:

 Your comments on the President's remarks to the Latino community reminds me of the one-sided deal when Peter Minuit bought Manhattan Island from the Lenape Indians for $24 worth of beads, trinkets and tools.
 The Lenape didn't realize they were simply stimulating the European appetite for taking over everything from the Hudson River to the Pacific.

 In New York City, minority families pay for it in the downstream cost of a 60% abortion rate for blacks and a 40% rate for Hispanics.
-As a result, the Hispanic birth rate in the city is flat, while the black birth rate has dropped by 46% in the last 20 years.
+As a result, the Hispanic birth rate in the city is flat, while the black birth rate dropped in half between 1990 and 2010.
 Meanwhile, the Asian population is growing at a steady clip.
 As a result, New York is far more likely to have an Asian mayor in the next 20 years than it is to ever have another black mayor.

-Just add up the losses in future GDP incurred by record high prison populations, 50% divorce rates,.record high numbers of children born out of wedlock, runaway STD rates, and 55 million abortions since 1967 -- and you have a huge hidden bill being passed on to the next generation.
+Just add up the losses in future GDP incurred by record high prison populations, 50% divorce rates, record numbers of children born out of wedlock, runaway STD rates, and 61.4 million abortions since 1967 -- and you have a huge hidden bill being passed on to the next generation.

-It's nice tofind an analyst on Wall Street who understands that there is more to economics than taxes, spending, interest rates, and market fluctuations.
-They are important, but ultimately economics boils down to what people are doing -- and that's why humanity has survived for more than 500,000 years.
+Meanwhile, it's nice tofind an analyst on Wall Street who understands that there is more to economics than taxes, spending, interest rates, and market fluctuations.

-54 million abortions equal population of 72 largest US cities
+61.4 million abortions equal population of our 90 largest US cities